houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ### 2.1 Regular Expressions As Syntactic Sugar

-To see how regular expressions act as syntactic sugar, let's consider two observations about them.
+To see how theoretical regular expressions act as syntactic sugar, let's consider two observations about them.

 #### 2.1.1 Observation 1